tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/使用 SCF 自动刷新被 CDN 缓存的 COS 资源_intl.md

 > The following example is based on the same code in Node.js.

 ### 1. Create SCF function
->!The region​to which your function belongs must be the same as that of the COS bucket.
+>The region​to which your function belongs must be the same as that of the COS bucket.

 (1) Log in to the [SCF Console](https://console.cloud.tencent.com/scf/), click **Function Service**, select the region to which the static content belongs, and then create a function, as shown below:
 ![](https://main.qcloudimg.com/raw/332edc2828575a4c802a9af9cb233b08.png)